-Students with disabilities are not required to inform the University or any of its offices of their disability.
-However, if students wish to receive accommodations, they must contact the Title IX and Disability Coordinator at their earliest convenience, as accommodations are not retroactive.
-Ideally, this should occur at the time the student enters the University.
-The Title IX and Disability Coordinator is the only University officer authorized to address these special needs, and accommodations can only be granted through the Title IX and Disability Coordinator.
-Students who request consideration for academic accommodations must present official documentation of their disability on letterhead from a licensed medical practitioner.
-The documentation must: identify the disability, list the limitations caused by the disability, and suggest appropriate learning accommodations based on modality of learning.
-In lieu of medical documentation, IEP or 504 plans can also be submitted.
+- The particular needs of the student, the particular requirements of the course or academic program, and the format in which the course is delivered. - Students with disabilities are not required to inform the University or any of its offices of their disability.
+However, if students wish to receive accommodations they must contact the Title IX and Disability Coordinator.
+This should occur at the time the student enters the University.
+The Coordinator is the only University officer authorized to address these special needs.
+Accommodations can only be granted through the Title IX and Disability Coordinator. - Students who request consideration for academic accommodations must present to the Title IX and Disability Coordinator official documentation of their disability on letterhead from a licensed medical practitioner.

+The documentation must:

+Identify the disability, list the academic/learning limitations caused by the disability, and suggest appropriate learning accommodations based on modality of learning.

 This information is confidential.
-The Title IX and Disability Coordinator will only share the necessary accommodation information with the student's instructors, unless more permission is given.
+The Title IX and Disability Coordinator will only share the necessary accommodation information with the student's professors, unless more permission is given.
+Students are responsible for notifying the Title IX and Disability Coordinator at the beginning of every module/semester about what courses he/she is taking.
+Information cannot be released to instructors unless the student submits a request through email or speaks with the Title IX and Disability Coordinator in person.
 No other information will be revealed to any element of the University without the student's consent.
-Many students, however, choose to allow the Title IX and Disability Coordinator the opportunity to speak about the student's disability with other University Support Services, so that the student is provided resources from other areas, including: Academic Affairs, Athletics, Counseling Center, Learning Center and Residence Life.
+Many students, however, choose to sign a waiver, allowing the Title IX and Disability Coordinator the opportunity to speak about the student's disability with other University Support Services, so that the student is provided support from all other areas, including: Academic Affairs, Athletics, Counseling Center, Learning Center and Residence Life.
+Note: This is written to apply to both campus and online students, but online students cannot receive counseling through the counseling center.